 There’s even three top-notch on-site restaurants including the meticulously crafted kaiseki meals at Mizuki and the fresh Italian flavours of La Locanda making this hotel the perfect choice for where to stay in Kyoto.

 The beautiful Hyatt Regency Kyoto combines modern comfort with Japanese tradition.
 In its grounds, this top-end 5-star hotel features an 850-year-old garden was once part of Kyoto Imperial Palace.

 Paper lanterns gently light the spacious rooms where framed kimono fabrics line the walls.
 After soaking in the tub in the large granite-laden bathrooms, head off to one of the three on-site restaurants to sample the fine French, Italian or Japanese cuisine.

 Indulge yourself at the spa of the Hyatt Regency Kyoto which offers more treatments than any other hotel spa in Japan.
 Here you can enjoy aromatherapy, shiatsu massages, and acupuncture.

-The Hyatt Regency Kyoto is conveniently situated next to the Sanjusangendo Temple, one of the best temples in Kyoto, and is right across the road from the Kyoto National Museum.
+The Hyatt Regency is conveniently situated next to the Sanjusangendo Temple, one of the most popular & fascinating temples in Kyoto, and is right across the road from the Kyoto National Museum.